nrfconnect/sdk-nrf/samples/nrf9160/nrf_cloud_mqtt_multi_service/README.rst

 * Sends sensor sample and location device messages to the :ref:`nrf_cloud_mqtt_multi_service_device_message_queue`.

 .. note::
-   periodic location tracking is handled by the :ref:`lib_location` library once it has been requested, whereas temperature samples are individually requested by the Main Application Loop.
+   Periodic location tracking is handled by the :ref:`lib_location` library once it has been requested, whereas temperature samples are individually requested by the Main Application Loop.

 .. _nrf_cloud_mqtt_multi_service_fota: